+Second, we propose the notion of {\em granularity refinement} to locate the vulnerable lines of code.
+This principle guides us to propose a specific granularity refinement method, dubbed {\em Bidirectional Recurrent Neural Network} (\underline{BRNN}) for \underline{v}ulnerability \underline{d}etection and \underline{l}ocating'' (or BRNN-vdl for short).
+Although this specific method is unlikely optimal, it is effective by making VulDeeLcoator output vulnerabilities about 3 lines of code; by contrast, the input program slices to VulDeeLocator are for example 32 lines of code.

-Second, we prepare a dataset in the Lower Level Virtual Machine (LLVM) intermediate code with accompanying program source code.
-This dataset is motivated by the need of evaluating the effectiveness of VulDeeLocator; it contains 119,782 vulnerability candidates in intermediate code, among which 30,201 are vulnerable and 89,581 are not vulnerable.
+Third, we prepare a vulnerability dataset in the {\em Lower Level Virtual Machine} (LLVM) intermediate code with accompanying program source code.
+This dataset is motivated by the need of evaluating the effectiveness of VulDeeLocator; it contains 157,692 vulnerability candidates in intermediate code, among which 40,450 are vulnerable and 117,242 are not vulnerable.
 It is not trivial to prepare this dataset because we need user-defined and system header files for generating intermediate code.
-In order for other researchers to use the dataset, we have made it available at \url{https://github.com/VulDeeLocator/VulDeeLocator}.
-We will publish the source code used in our experiments on the same website.
+In order for other researchers to use the dataset, we have made the dataset and the source code used in our experiments available at \url{https://github.com/VulDeeLocator/VulDeeLocator}.